William Grant Murray: Glynn Vivian Art Gallery

 In 1911, two years after becoming principal of Swansea Art School, Murray was asked to become curator of the new Glynn Vivian Art Gallery in Swansea.
 He accepted, providing that an assistant was appointed at the school, and held both posts concurrently.
-The gallery was financed by the art collector Richard Glynn Vivian, who provided his collection of paintings, drawings and china.
+The gallery was financed by the art collector Glynn Vivian, who provided his collection of paintings, drawings and china.

-Building on Richard Glynn Vivian's collection, Murray expanded the gallery's collection by acquiring works by established painters such as Augustus John, Gwen John and James Dickson Innes; and younger painters including Kyffin Williams and John Elwyn.
+Building on Glynn Vivian's collection, Murray expanded the gallery's collection by acquiring works by established painters such as Augustus John, Gwen John and James Dickson Innes; and younger painters including Kyffin Williams and John Elwyn.

 Murray played a leading part in the acquisition for Swansea of the British Empire Panels by Frank Brangwyn.
 These sixteen large panels had been commissioned in 1927 for the Royal Gallery at the House of Lords as a memorial to the dead of the First World War, but they were rejected as unsuitable for the Palace of Westminster.
 They were installed in the Brangwyn Hall Swansea in 1934, where they remain.

 Murray remained curator of the Glynn Vivian Art Gallery until his death in 1950.